-- Big Oak Farms, Inc., et al. v. the United States of America: Cohen Milstein represents a group of farmers along the Mississippi River in a Fifth Amendment takings case alleging that the U.S. Army Corps of Engineers intentionally flooded plaintiffs’ land without providing just compensation.
+- Big Oak Farms, Inc., et al. v.
+United States of America: Cohen Milstein represents a group of farmers along the Mississippi River in a Fifth Amendment takings case alleging that the U.S. Army Corps of Engineers intentionally flooded plaintiffs’ land without providing just compensation.
 Mr. Brown has been directing and leading all aspects of the litigation.

-Mr. Brown joined Cohen Milstein’s Antitrust Practice following four years as a trial attorney with the Antitrust Division of the United States Department of Justice.
+Mr. Brown joined Cohen Milstein in 2005, following four years as a trial attorney with the Antitrust Division of the United States Department of Justice.
 At the Department of Justice, Mr. Brown led and assisted in numerous investigations, litigations and trials involving antitrust activity and mergers.
 Mr. Brown also served as a Special Assistant United States Attorney in the Eastern District of Virginia, where he prosecuted criminal cases.
 Prior to serving in the U.S. Department of Justice, Mr. Brown was in private practice, where he counseled defendants in antitrust litigation matters.
 This experience has provided him with insights into defense strategies and has earned him the respect of defendants’ counsel.

-Mr. Brown attended the University of Wisconsin – Madison, where he graduated Phi Beta Kappa, majoring in Philosophy, and earned his J.D, from Harvard Law School, graduating cum laude.
+Mr. Brown attended the University of Wisconsin – Madison, where he graduated Phi Beta Kappa, majoring in Philosophy, and earned his J.D., from Harvard Law School, graduating cum laude.
 He served as Law Clerk to the Hon.
 Chief Judge Juan R. Torruella, U.S. Court of Appeals for the First Circuit.
 The United States District Court for the District of Columbia has honored Mr. Brown for his outstanding commitment to pro bono litigation.